MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ## Current limitations

-The Arc gateway object has limits you should consider when planning your setup.
-These limitations apply only to the public preview.
-These limitations might not apply when the Arc gateway feature is generally available.
+During the public preview, the following limitations apply.
+Consider these factors when planning your configuration.

 - TLS Terminating Proxies aren't supported (Public Preview)
 - ExpressRoute/Site-to-Site VPN or private endpoints used with the Arc gateway (Public Preview) isn't supported.
 - There's a limit of five (5) Arc gateway (Public Preview) resources per Azure subscription.
+- The Arc gateway can only be used for connectivity in the Azure public cloud.

 ## Required permissions